harvest-finance/harvest-strategy/contracts/strategies/nexus/README.md

 ### E2E test

 The repo contains an end-to-end test (running on mainnet fork with Hardhat) that shows the entire flow.
+Run it from the project root.

+First, in `hardhat.config.js`, under `networks/hardhat/forking` make sure `blockNumber: 12233644`

-Run it with:
+Run the test with:

 ```
 export NODE_OPTIONS=--max_old_space_size=8192